AustinGuidry/SimplePythonProjects/README.md

 What you see here are a few simple projects that I put together in order to test out basic Python concepts.

-Most of them were created with the help of walk-throughs, aside from the number guessing game.
-The number guessing game was one that I wrote by myself with only a general aim in mind, rather than following steps.
+Some were created with the help of walk-throughs, and some were general ideas that I "trial and error"-d.
+The number guessing game, for example.